 There are some roofing leaks that can be identified easily by the naked eye, but there are also some leaks that can only be spotted by people who have been trained for years in roofing.
 One of the tell-tale signs that your roof is leaking is that there’s bulging and warping on the ceiling of your roof.

-If you look more closely at your roof, you’ll notice that the area with the missing shingle as a more darker surrounding area than the other parts of your roof.
+If you look more closely at your roof, you’ll notice that the area with the missing shingle is a darker surrounding area than the other parts of your roof.
 This is because the upper part of the shingle that’s holding things in place contains less than normal protective mineral granules.
 If ever you do see this, it’s best to contact a roofing professional who can help you remedy this issue.

 Again, there’s no hurt in contacting a professional roofing contractor in making the necessary repairs for your roof.
 Yes, you’ll need to pay for the labor and the replacement materials, but at the end of the day, this is a long-term investment.
 Having a properly installed shingle and repairing the right damages can help extend the life of your roof for years to come.